NextronSystems/thor-manual/usage/special-scan-modes.rst

 maps the current partition “S:” to a virtual drive “C:”, replaces the hostname with “WKS001” in the outputs and saves every output file (text log, HTML, CSV) to a reports folder named “C:\\reports”.

+IMPORTANT: This feature requires a `forensic lab license <https://www.nextron-systems.com/thor/license-packs/>`_ type which is meant to be used in forensic labs.

 Lookback Mode (--lookback --all-module-lookback)
 ------------------------------------------------